 With a nose injury, headache, fever, nosebleeds, hemorrhage in the skin of the nose and eyelids, and swelling of soft tissues are noted.
 Due to the development of edema of the soft tissues of the face (on the 2-3rd day), crepitus with a nose injury may not be detected.
 A fracture of the nasal bones with rupture of the mucous membrane may result in subcutaneous emphysema of the eyelids.
-Violations of nasal breathing, smell, and other physiological functions of the nose with its injury are caused by deformation of the nasal cavity.
+Impaired nasal breathing, smell, and other physiological functions of the nose with its injury are caused by deformation of the nasal cavity.

 The diagnosis of open injuries of the nose is not difficult.
 With an isolated injury of only the skin of the nose in the form of bruises, abrasions, bruises, often no additional examination is required.
 If Nasal trauma is closed, diagnosis can be difficult due to tissue edema.
 In case of a fracture of the bones of the nose, including its septum, X-rays are taken in the profile and nasal-chin position, computed tomography of the bones, and paranasal sinuses (CT).

 Treatment of nasal trauma